tarellel/theworkaround.com/_posts/2018-06-04-rubys-year-of-performance-2018.md

 0.09115918792980371 ==> 9% faster
 ```

-As you can see just adding jemalloc to MRI ruby adds quite a noticeable performance gain.
-And even when not using a different memory allocator, each new Ruby release has had quite a significant impact on building on on the languages potential.
+As you can see, just adding jemalloc to MRI ruby adds quite a noticeable performance gain.
+And even when not using a different memory allocator, each new Ruby release has had quite a significant impact on building on the languages potential.

-~ **NOTE:** These tests are performed on a MBP with OSx 10.12 with a 2.2ghz i7, 16GB of RAM, and a SSD.
-So the results may vary device to device.
+~ **NOTE:** These tests are performed on a MBP with OSx 10.12,  a 2.2ghz i7, 16GB of RAM, and a SSD.
+So the results may vary from device to device.